loopindex/ckeditor-track-changes/README.md

 ##ckeditor-track-changes

-Track changes plugin for CKEditor, based on [ICE](https://github.com/NYTimes/ice) (NYTimes track changes for TinyMCE).
+* Track changes plugin for CKEditor, based on [ICE](https://github.com/NYTimes/ice) (NYTimes track changes for TinyMCE).
+* The ICE plugin contains an edited version of ICE, we hope to merge with the ICE repository in the near future.

 The code supports all the following functionality:

 - Enable / disable track changes mode